omni-lchen/zabbix-mongodb/README.md

 2. Copy the scripts to mongodb host in /usr/local/bin .
 3. Copy mongodb zabbix agent configuration to /etc/zabbix-agent/zabbix_agentd.d and restart zabbix agent.

+Note:
+- Zabbix sender uses zabbix agent configuration to send the metrics, please check the hostname is set in the zabbix agent config /etc/zabbix/zabbix_agentd.conf, by default the hostname may be commented out.

 The following metrics are collected on mongodb version 3.0 by using python mongodb client, and then sent by zabbix sender.

 **Server Stats**